stuartn60/Mathematica-Belief-Propagation/README.md

 Belief propagation is performed with either SumProduct Message Passing (also called Shafer-Shenoy) or MaxProduct Message Passing for Maximum a Posteriori (MAP) estimation.
 The resulting SumProduct marginal distributions are normalised to sum to 1.
 However MaxProduct marginal distributions remain unnormalised natural logarithms.

-A second Belief Passing algorithm called Loopy Belief Propagation (computeApproximateMarginalsBP) can be for large networks and usually converges although it may not.
+A second Belief Passing algorithm called Loopy Belief Propagation (computeApproximateMarginalsBP) can be used for large networks and usually converges although it may not.

 License matters